Terahertz Time-Domain Spectroscopy

 - Generation via photoconductive antennas

-A photoconductive antenna consists, at its core, two biased electrodes deposited on a semiconductor (e.g. GaAs).
-By exciting the gap between the DC biased electrodes, the semiconductor becomes conductive on a very short time scale generating a current pulse that radiates a picosecond long quasi-monocycle electric-field transient in the far infrared.
+A photoconductive antenna consists of two metal electrodes deposited on a semiconductor (e.g. GaAs).
+By exciting the gap between the DC biased electrodes, the semiconductor becomes conductive on a very short time scale generating a current pulse that radiates a picosecond long quasi-monocycle electric-field transient in the THz range.

 - THz optics for transmission measurements